kvlin/ShopNow/README.md

 # ShopNow
-Ecommerce shopping platform using MERN stack and to be deployed to AWS
+Ecommerce shopping platform using MERN stack.
+To be deployed onto AWS cloud.